Fatal1ty/openapify/README.md

 [Component](https://spec.openapis.org/oas/v3.1.0#components-object)
 and other OpenAPI objects by applying [decorators](#decorators) on our route handlers and constructing route definitions that will be passed to the builder.
-A single route definition is presented by `RouteDef` class and a complete definition can look as follows:
+A single complete route definition presented by `RouteDef` class can look like
+this:

 ```python
 from openapify.core.models import RouteDef